gpg/gpg4win/doc/README-BETA-en.txt

   you have to explicitely enable S/MIME support.
   Please consider the warning dialog seriously.

-- Create new S/MIME key:
+- Create new S/MIME certificate:
-  The creation of a *new* S/MIME key is not yet fully implemented Kleopatra.
+  In Kleopatra menu File->New Certificates choose "X.509".
+  The wizard will help you in the creation process.
+  Please note that your result is a certificate request only.
+  You have to send this request to your CA to get your new X.509 certificate.

 - Import S/MIME certificate chain for personal key:
   The certificate chain the belongs to your secret key